Population of Japan

 Life Expectancy

-In Japan, life expectancy at birth has been increasing, with the indicator rising from 82 years in 2005 to 85.2 years in 2025, representing an increase of more than 3 years over the past 2 decades.
+In Japan, life expectancy at birth has been increasing, with the indicator rising from 82.4 years in 2006 to 85.3 years in 2026, representing an increase de 3 years over the past 2 decades.

 Most populous cities in Japan